MSU-CSE491/cse_491_fall_2023/docs/HowToBuildAnAgent.md

 3. Build your agent class, making sure to derive it from `AgentBase`.
 Something like `class MYAgent : public AgentBase {`, but of course use your agent name instead of "MYAgent".

-In the private (or protected, if you prefer) section of the class, you may create any member variables that your world might use.
+In the private (or protected, if you prefer) section of the class, you may create any member variables that your agent might use.
 Remember that you also have the option of using agent properties (see below) instead of private variables if you want the values to be accessible to other modules.

 In the public section, you should create: